jtkovacs/jtkovacs.github.io/REFS/databases.md

     - Within the scope of the objectives, identify key **actors;**
     - Interview actors to understand **tasks** that actors execute;
     - Identify pertinent **business rules,** i.e., database design constraints that arise from the business processes being modeled, not from requirements of the data model.

+## Design phases

+All stages of design are beholden to the underlying data model.
+Conceptual design is broader, mostly focused on grouping attributes into tables; logical design is more granular, mostly focused on properties of each attribute.
+Lastly, physical design focuses on

-## Conceptual design
+### Conceptual design

-In the conceptual design stage of database development, there are two competing approaches: top-down (AKA design by decomposition) and bottom-up.
-The top-down approach begins with identifying entities and relationships in the domain to be modeled, then filling in attributes.
+In the conceptual design stage of database development, there are two competing approaches:

+- The **top-down approach** (AKA design by decomposition) begins with identifying entities and relationships in the domain to be modeled, then filling in attributes.
 Entity relationship diagrams are often used.
 ERDs can be done in [ER or UML notation;](modeling.html#erds-for-databases) MS Visio offers both.
-The bottom-up approach begins with identifying attributes, then grouping them until entities and relationships emerge.
+- The **bottom-up approach** begins with identifying attributes, then grouping them until entities and relationships emerge.
 Connolly and Begg (2015) suggest that a bottom-up approach is manageable only for smaller databases.
 For a larger, more complex database, a top-down approach may be necessary so that the database designer doesn’t get overwhelmed by numerous attributes.
-The end goal is a schema that is normalized to avoid anomalies.
+- Regardless, the end goal is a schema that is [normalized](#normalization) to avoid anomalies.

-- In the **conceptual design stage,** a database designer and to identify the entities (objects) and attributes (characteristics) it must contain.
-- Identify entities and attributes in the **conceptual design** phase
-    - Top-down design: entities, then attributes
-    - Bottom-up design: attributes, then entities

-- __Create conceptual design__:
+Steps:

 - Group fields into tables a logical way;
 - Identify relationships verbally, and/or visualize in UML;
 - Identify cardinality (max#) and optionality (min#) associated with each relationship;
 - Identify entity subtypes/subclasses;
 - Create lookup tables;
-    - Identify primary keys (may be “natural”, i.e. present in the data, or “synthetic/surrogate”, for DB use alone; may be “concatenated/composite”.
-- __Normalize your data model__
-    - 1NF: all fields only include a single piece of data;
-    - 2NF: all fields in the PK are required to determine the non-key fields, i.e., data not dependent on primary key is moved to another table;
-    - 3NF: all the non-key fields are independent from other non-key fields, i.e., don’t store calculable data in the database (conduct calculations in SQL).
+- Identify primary keys.

-## Logical design
+### Logical design

-- In the **logical design stage,** the entities and attributes are expressed in terms of the chosen data model (often relational).
-The goal is to express the data in a structured way that avoids data anomalies.
-- Logical design: choose data model (probably relational) →

 - __Create logical design (rules and constraints)__:
     - Proceed table by table, field by field;